TittleLight/tittle-sdk-android/README.md

 // First get the IP address of your device
 InetAddress handsetIp = InetAddress.getByName(Util.getIPAddress());
 TittleScanner scanner = new TittleScanner(handsetIp);
-int timeout = 20000; // How long should we scan in ms. Broadcasts to Tittle are sent every 5 seconds, so use multiple's of 5000
+// How long should we scan in ms. Broadcasts to Tittle are sent every 5 seconds,
+// so use multiple's of 5000
+int timeout = 20000;
 // listener should implement TittleScanner.TittleScannerListener interface.
+Listener
-Listener will be called each time Tittle's are found and once the scan has finished. scanner.scan(timeout, listener);
+// will be called each time Tittle's are found and once the scan has finished. scanner.scan(timeout, listener);
 ```